Menu

 compilation of all K9 Heroes

-The Douglas County Sheriff’s Office K-9 Unit was established in 1989.
-The addition of dual purpose, professionally trained K-9s, partnered with a highly skilled deputy, not only ensures a safer community but also saves lives. o Since 2011, the DCSO K-9 Unit has been responsible for 20,510 deployments, 1,888 arrests and 725 assists in the surrounding counties, while seizing over 1,100 pounds of narcotics and $1.8 million in cash.
+The Douglas County Sheriff's Office K-9 Unit was established in 1989.
+The addition of dual-purpose, professionally trained K-9s, partnered with a highly skilled deputy, ensures a safer community and saves lives.
+Since 2011, the DCSO K-9 Unit has been responsible for:

-Thanks to the commitment of the Douglas County Sheriff’s Office and the support of K-9 Friends, the DCSO K-9 Unit now consists of seven Deputy/K-9 teams.
+Thanks to the commitment of the Douglas County Sheriff’s Office and the support of K-9 Friends, the DCSO K-9 Unit now consists of six Deputy/K-9 teams.

 Deputy Scott Kelly and Onyx